What the study found

-What the study found: The author argues that there are multiple and contested pathways for archaeology to address global challenges, rather than a single required approach.
-The article supports both collaborative transdisciplinary research and community-embedded research design as valid routes.
+The author argues that there are multiple and contested pathways for archaeology to address global challenges.
+The article supports both transdisciplinary research and community-embedded research design as valid approaches.

 Key points

-- Both transdisciplinary research and community-embedded research design are supported as valid approaches.
+- Both transdisciplinary research and community-embedded research design are presented as valid options.

-- The article compares Davies and Lunn-Rockliffe's argument with Michael E. Smith's earlier debate piece.
+- The article compares Davies and Lunn-Rockliffe's argument with Michael E. Smith's earlier debate article.

-- The author says Smith's proposal is well argued and operational in its context.
+- The author says these approaches are well argued, demonstrably true, and operational in their own contexts.

 Disclosure